Week

 Prepare pudding mix according to package directions,

-of whipped topping.
+topping.
 Repeat layers.
-Cover and chill at least 8 hours.
+Cover and chill at least

 Serves: